Collaborative and parametric insurance on the Ethereum blockchain: Introduction

-We present a smart contract on the Ethereum blockchain to manage a portfolio of parametric insurance policies.
-Our framework is inspired by the discussion in \citet{Cousaert2022}, from which we adopt the role distribution, while introducing an additional mechanism for the "tokenization" of risk.
+The smart contract structure is inspired by the discussion in \citet{Cousaert2022}, from which we adopt the role distribution and the "tokenization" mechanism of risk.
 The smart contract owner writes the code and sets the initial values for parameters such as the premium loading and the risk level required for risk capital allocation.
 Investors participate by locking funds in the smart contract, in exchange for which they receive protocol tokens.
-These funds are denominated in \text{ETH}, the native cryptocurrency of the Ethereum blockchain.
+These funds are denominated in \(\text{ETH}\), the native cryptocurrency of the Ethereum blockchain.
 The contribution of each investor is reflected in their token holdings.
+The value of the token, or equivalently its exchange rate against \(\text{ETH}\), fluctuates over time depending on whether compensation are being paid to policyholders.
+Conversely, the token value increases if no compensation is paid at settlement.
+Token ownership enables governance of the insurance protocol.
+The contract owner may update the smart contract parameters based on recommendations from a board composed of token holders.
+This governance model transforms the smart contract into a Decentralized Autonomous Organization (DAO).
+The tokenization of risk on the blockchain can be viewed as a novel way to design insurance-linked securities, as outlined in \citet{Barrieu2012}.
+By enabling policyholders to become investors, our smart contract creates a collaborative insurance scheme, akin to those described in \citet{Feng2023}.
+Investors, referred to as Surplus Providers (SPs), are analogous to liquidity providers in decentralized exchanges, which serve as blockchain-based trading venues for crypto assets; see, for instance, \citet{Mohan2022}.

-Future policyholders interact with the protocol to seek protection against unfortunate events.
+Future policyholders interact with the protocol to seek protection against adverse events.
 An insurance agreement can only be concluded if the funds provided by the investors are sufficient to cover the risk.
 The smart contract funds must remain above a specified threshold at all times, as prescribed by standard insurance regulations such as the European directive Solvency II.
-A portion of the premiums paid by customers is used to reward them with protocol tokens, which can be exchanged for \text{ETH} at any time.
-The value of the token, or equivalently its exchange rate against \text{ETH}, fluctuates over time depending on whether compensation is paid.

-The token ownership of policyholders incentivizes honest behavior.
-Token issuance through risk underwriting decreases the token's value, encouraging investors to remain committed until certain insurance policies are resolved.
-Conversely, the token value increases if no compensation is paid at settlement.
-Additionally, token ownership enables governance of the insurance protocol.
-The contract owner may update the smart contract parameters based on recommendations from a board composed of token holders, including both investors and policyholders.
-This governance model transforms the smart contract into a Decentralized Autonomous Organization (DAO).